SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 Across the river in Cambridge and just after the Pfeiffer fiasco, police tried to vaccinate Jacobson, who refused and was fined \\$5 (a good chunk in those days, maybe
 \\$150 today).
-At least they weren't beating people down and vaccinating by force any more, possibly because Jacobson was a pastor.
+At least they weren't beating people down and vaccinating by force any more, possibly because Jacobson was a Lutheran minister.

 What with all the lawyers, one thing led to another, and those other things led to the US Supreme Court.
 In a 7-2 decsion,